dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 Also note that it makes sense for switch statements to support the break statement inside switch cases, and that the continue statement makes no sense for switch statements (leading to a compilation error if we try to use it).

+As per the JLS (Java Language Specification):
+* The required *break target* of a `break` statement *without label* is the innermost *enclosing* `switch` or *loop* statement (completing it immediately)
+  * Between break target and `break` statement there can't be any methods, constructors, lambda expressions etc. (so there are no non-local jumps)
+* The required *continue target* of a `continue` statement is an *enclosing* *loop* statement (ending only the current loop iteration)
+  * If the `continue` statement has no label, the "continue target" is the innermost loop
+  * Between continue target and `continue` statement there can't be any methods, constructors, lambda expressions etc. (so there are no non-local jumps)
+* The required *return target* of a `return` statement is the innermost *enclosing* *constructor, method or lambda expression* (returning control to its invoker)

-If the compiler detects that break/continue/return statements make pieces of code unreachable, the compiler will emit an error.
+If the compiler detects that `break`/`continue`/`return` statements make pieces of code *unreachable*, the compiler will emit an error.